Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Summary

-The CO luminosity ratios of CO 3$-$2/1$-$0 and 7$-$6/1$-$0 ($r_{32}$ and $r_{76}$ respectively) drop off in radius about where the FUV radiation drops in intensity, and thus likely controlled by FUV field as \aco.
-The global ratios of $r_{21}\simeq 1.4$ and $r_{32}\simeq 0.7$ agree very well with observations of BzK galaxies, while the $r_{54}$ of about $0.8$ is low compared to recent observations in BzK$-$4171 and BzK$-$21000.
+The CO luminosity ratios of CO 3$-$2/1$-$0 and 7$-$6/1$-$0 ($r_{32}$ and $r_{76}$ respectively) drop off in radius about where the FUV radiation drops in intensity, and are thus likely controlled by the FUV field as is \aCO.
+The global ratios of $r_{21}\simeq 1$ and $r_{32}\simeq 0.6$ agree very well with observations of BzK galaxies, while the $r_{54}$ of about $0.15$ is low compared to recent observations in BzK$-$4171 and BzK$-$21000.
+The low flux from high CO transitions in our models compared to observations could be explained, at least in part, by our omission of turbulent heating in \sigame.
 However, more observations of $J_{\rm up}>3$ lines towards high-$z$ main-sequence galaxies, such as the BzKs, are still needed in order to determine the turn-over in their CO SLEDs and better constrain the gas excitation.

-Finally, it is noted that \sigame in principle is able to simulate the emission from a broad range of molecular and atomic lines in the far-IR/mm wavelength regime provided measured collision rates exist, such as those found in the LAMDA database\footnote{\url{http://www.strw.leidenuniv.nl/~moldata/}, \cite{schoier2005}}, are available.
+Finally, we note that \sigame in principle is able to simulate the emission from a broad range of molecular and atomic lines in the far-IR/mm wavelength regime provided measured collision rates exist, such as those found in the LAMDA database\footnote{\url{http://www.strw.leidenuniv.nl/~moldata/}, \cite{schoier2005}}.
 For more on future applications of \sigame, see the Outlook chapter after the following chapter.

 \begingroup